-- 2.1 With low rates of interest for deposited reserves the Council has recognised that land and property can generate a return on capital with the additional potential of capital and rental growth in the longer term.
-Retention of income producing properties and acquisition of carefully selected investment purchases has therefore become an important element of the Council's investment opportunity strategy.
-In line with this at its meeting of 3 February 2015, the Cabinet considered a report on the Council's Budget Spending Plans 2015-16 and resolved that "a new Investment Opportunities Reserve is created" (Paragraph 6.10).
-This now stands at £2,118,500 following Cabinet in February 2016 agreeing to add £1,296,400 to the fund.
-The potential for land and property investment purchases are not, however, restricted to the sum available from this reserve. - 2.2 This report sets out the considerations that need to be made, and the procedures to be followed, with regard to future property investment and retention.
+- 2.1 With low rates of interest for deposited reserves the Council has recognised that land and property can generate a return on investment with the additional potential of capital and rental growth in the longer term.
+Retention of income producing properties and acquisition of carefully selected investment purchases has therefore become an important element of the Council's investment opportunity strategy and Asset Management Plan.
+To support this protocol the Council's Budget Spending Plans 2015-16 make provision for an Investment Opportunities Reserve.
+As at August 2016 this reserve now stands at £2,118,500 following Cabinet in February 2016 agreeing to add £1,296,400 to the fund.
+The potential for land and property investment purchases are not, however, restricted to the sum available from this reserve. - 2.2 This Protocol sets out the considerations that need to be made, and the procedures to be followed, with regard to future property investment and retention.
 The strategy aims to provide consistency of approach and transparency to the decision making process.

-3. Scope (Terms of Reference)
+3. Protocol Scope (Terms of Reference)

-- 3.1 A key aim of investing in land and property is for the enhancement of secured revenue income from capital investment above the levels obtainable from other forms of investment.
-This is part of the Council's objective of providing increased financial resilience in the context of decreased funding from central government. - 3.2 Land and property acquisition and development is also a means of influencing regeneration and the economic development within the District.
+- 3.1 A key aim of investing in land and property is to secure revenue income from capital investment above the levels obtainable from other forms of investment.
+This is part of the Council's objective of providing increased financial resilience in the context of decreased funding from central government. - 3.2 Land and property acquisition and development is also a means of influencing regeneration and the economic development of the District.
 Therefore while one objective may be to increase the financial resources the Council has available, appropriate investment can also extend service delivery or provide community improvement generally. - 3.3 For these reasons priority will be given to acquiring property in the Chichester District, albeit opportunities to acquire properties elsewhere shall not be excluded altogether if a justifiable case exists for doing so.
 Properties outside of the District area but close enough for officers to undertake the management of the property, should be considered, albeit with priority given to the purchase of investments within the District area.